-At CHUNG, MALHAS & MANTEL, PLLC, we assist those seeking to immigrate to the United States through marriage or through close family ties, such as through parent, sibling or child.
-As is true in all areas of U.S. immigration law, since family immigration often involves complex regulations and procedures, the assistance of an experienced attorney can be critical to your success.
-Our attorneys can assist you in a wide range of family immigration and related matters.
+At CHUNG, MALHAS & MANTEL, PLLC in Seattle, we assist those seeking to immigrate to the United States through marriage or through close family ties, such as through parent, sibling or child.
+As is true in all areas of U.S. immigration law, since family immigration often involves complex regulations and procedures, the assistance of an experienced Seattle family immigration attorney can be critical to your success.
+Our family immigration lawyer can assist you in a wide range of family immigration and related matters.

 Citizenship and Naturalization

 Naturalization is the process through which U.S. citizenship is granted to a foreign citizen or national.
 We review whether a client qualifies for citizenship and identify possible disqualifying factors.

 Family-based Immigration / Adjustment of Status (Green Card)

 U.S. citizens and green card holders can petition for their family members to become U.S lawful permanent residents (get green cards).
 If you are the spouse, unmarried child under the age of 21, or parent of a U.S. citizen petitioner 21 or older, you are eligible to get a green card immediately.
 If you are an unmarried child over the age of 21, a married child of any age, or the sibling (brother or sister) of a U.S. citizen petitioner 21 or older, you will be able to get a green card when your “priority date” becomes current.
 The spouse or unmarried child of a green card holder is also eligible for a green card when his or her “priority date” becomes current.

 Most categories of intending immigrants must first establish their eligibility to adjust status and thereafter adjust status through a multi-step process called Consular Processing.
 However, some intending immigrants are permitted to establish their eligibility to adjust status and to adjust status at the same time.
 This is process called “concurrent adjustment of status.”